Chicken biryani step-by-step recipe with video and photos.

 2. Meanwhile, boil water in a large pot and add whole spices ((bay leaf, cinnamon, cardamom, cloves, black cardamom, star anise, and mace)

 3. Add rice.
 Let it cook uncovered for 8-10 minutes until rice is half done.
 Drain the water and cool the rice uncovered

-4. Heat 1 tbsp ghee in a thick bottom pot.
+4. Heat 1 tablespoon ghee in a thick bottom pot.
 Add a handful of sliced onions

 5. Fry until the onion is crispy and golden.
 Set aside

-6. Heat 1 tbsp ghee.
+6. Heat 1 tablespoon ghee.
 Add shah jeera, bay leaf, cinnamon, cardamom, cloves, and pepper.
 Saute for a few seconds

 7. Add the remaining onion and fry until golden

 8. Add ginger and garlic.
 Saute for 1-2 minutes

 9. Add the marinated chicken and mix well

 10. Bring to a boil, cover, and simmer until the chicken is almost done